Projection free methods on product domains: Convergence analysis

 if $\x$ is not stationary for $-\g$, otherwise we set $\tx{DSB}_{\mathcal{A}}(\OM, \x, \g) = 1$.
 We then define the slope lower bound as

 We use $\tx{SB}_{\cA}(\OM)$ as a shorthand for $\tx{SB}_{\cA}(\OM, \OM)$, and say that the angle condition holds for the method $\cA$ if

 \begin{remark} AFW, PFW and FDFW all satisfy the angle condition, when $\OM$ is a polytope.
-A detailed proof of this result is reported in \cite{rinaldi2020avoiding}, together with some other interesting examples of sets where the condition is satisfied with explicit bounds. \end{remark}
+A detailed proof of this result is reported in \cite{rinaldi2020avoiding}, \damiano{together with some other examples of methods satisfying the angle condition for convex sets with smooth boundary described in \cite{rinaldi2020unifying}.} \end{remark}

-{q_{GS}} We now report the local KL condition used to analyze the convergence of our algorithm.
+{q_{GS}} We now report the local KL condition used to analyze the convergence of our algorithm. \damiano{The same condition was used previously as well~\cite[Assumption 2.1]{rinaldi2020avoiding}.}

 \begin{assumption} Given a stationary point $\x_* \in \OM$, there exists $\eta, \delta > 0$ such that for every $\x \in B_{\delta}(\x_*)$ with $f(\x_*) < f(\x) < f(\x_*) + \eta$ we have

 \end{assumption}